2. Scheduling

 Start skipped executions as soon as possible |

-If checked and execution is skipped for any reason (e.g. server restart), it will be triggered immediately when it is possible.
-Otherwise it is ignored and it will be triggered at the next scheduled time. |
+If checked and execution is skipped for any reason (e.g., due to a server restart or job queue emergency mode), the task will be triggered as soon as possible.
+If not checked, the missed execution is ignored and will be triggered at the next scheduled time. |

 Server cron expression for Days of Week differs from *nix cron expression.
-Days in cron expression in Server start from 1 which corresponds to Sunday. *nix cron expression uses 0 or 7 for Sunday. |
+Days in the cron expression in CloverDX Server start from 1, which corresponds to Sunday. *nix cron expression uses 0 or 7 for Sunday. |

-Allocations of scheduled task on nodes
+Allocations of scheduled tasks on nodes

 If you choose: